barisusakli/redis-search/README.md

   1. no stems
   2. no metaphone
-  3. different query api
-  4. query on extra fields
+  3. query on extra fields

 How to use :